collegesoul/collegesoul/README.md

 I'm a developer based in Klaipeda, Lithuania.
 I'm currently an Informatics student at Klaipeda University.
 * ### 💻 My Interests:
-   - Web technologies
+   - Web development
-   - AI
+   - Iot
-   - Embedded systems
+   - App development
-   - Web crawling
+   - UI/UX
    - DevOps.

 * 📌 I mostly use the go programming language for my projects